What is a Mental Health Adviser?

 This may include, for example, adjustments in the learning and teaching environment, and formal academic assessments so that the specific effects of your difficulties can be taken into account.
 For some, this may involve applying for Disabled Students’ Allowances to facilitate access to education, notably through the provision of additional resources such as education- and mental health-specific support.
 Each case will be viewed independently and will vary according to the students’ needs.

 Mental Health Advisers will normally have extensive knowledge of statutory services, and local provision, and can provide advice on transitioning to adult services, transferring your care and signposting to therapeutic and medical services.
+They can help you return to study after crisis intervention, but can not be named on discharge plans unless this has been specifically agreed with them in advance.

 How do I find about University Support Services?